sakis-tech/docker-pihole-unbound/README.md

 3. **Docker network setup** - Creates a macvlan network for your Pi-hole
 4. **Container deployment** - Pulls and launches the Pi-hole with Unbound container using Named Volumes
 5. **Optional cleanup** - Remove all files except docker-compose.yaml and .env if desired

+> ⚠️ **Important IP Address Note:**
+> When configuring the Pi-hole IP address, you **MUST** use a different IP than your host machine.
+This is required for the Docker macvlan network setup to work properly.
+>
+> **Example:**
+> - If your host machine has IP address `192.168.1.10`
+> - Set Pi-hole to something like `192.168.1.20` (but still within your subnet)
+> - Make sure this IP is not already in use by another device

 ### After installation